LittleBigPlanet 3: Closure of online servers

 On 12 March 2021, the LittleBigPlanet servers started experiencing DDoS attacks, and users reported that hackers were posting transphobic messages in the online mode.
 As a result, all of the online servers were temporarily shut down on 22 May 2021.
 On 13 September 2021, the PlayStation 4 online servers for LittleBigPlanet 3 were brought back up, but the PlayStation 3 servers were shut down permanently.
 On 8 January 2024, the PlayStation 4 servers were temporarily shut down due to a malicious game mod that caused users to be falsely banned from PlayStation Network.
 On 19 April 2024, the servers were permanently shut down due to ongoing technical issues.
-The loss of access to at least 10,000,000 online community levels was harshly criticized by fans.
-On 31 October 2024, LittleBigPlanet 3 for the PlayStation 4 and the DLCs across all games have been removed from the PlayStation Store.
+The loss of access to at least 10 million online user-created levels was harshly criticized by fans.
+On 31 October 2024, LittleBigPlanet 3 for the PlayStation 4 and the DLCs across all games were removed from the PlayStation Store.